The best preparation for tomorrow is doing your best today – H.Jackson Brown

-Practising Mock Tests – NEET Preparation Strategy In 1 Month
+Practicing Mock Tests – NEET Preparation Strategy In 1 Month

 It is a myth that one must start taking up mock tests only after studying a concept.
 NEET analysts and experts suggest that here, one needs to adopt the reverse approach.
-In simpler words, students must start with practising from previous years’ question papers and mock tests.
-This is true as it helps aspirants get a clear idea of different and important metrics such as exam pattern, the level of difficulty, typology of questions, important concepts/questions, recurring questions, familiarity with the instructions and more such vital details.
-This analysis is backed by extensive research from different portals and are worth considering.
+In simpler words, students must start practising from previous years’ question papers and mock tests.
+This is true as it helps aspirants get a clear idea of different and important metrics such as exam pattern, the level of difficulty, typology of questions, important concepts/questions, recurring NEET questions, familiarity with the instructions, and more such vital details.
+This analysis is backed by extensive research from different portals and is worth considering.

 At the end of completing mock tests, it is equally important for the paper to undergo analysis.
 This, if performed by an expert (teacher) would be ideal.
-Nevertheless, you can always analyze your performance.
+Nevertheless, you can always analyse your performance.
 The analysis must basically cover two important aspects – Your strengths and your weak points.
 With your strengths/plus points, you can promptly go on solving these questions, if you find them appear in the paper, saving time.

 Explore: NEET Quiz videos